Heated Garage Floor for Fixing Things

 Shop Floor Heat Preparation

-The first thing we needed to do to install the in floor heating, was cut out an overhead door.
-We then framed in the garage door opening, and prepped for a future overhead garage door.
+The first thing we needed to do to install the in-floor heating, was cut out an overhead door.
+We then framed in the garage door opening, and prepped it for a future overhead garage door.

 Ground Preparation for the Heated Concrete Floor